BraveRam/clipboard/README.md

 2. Are GTK 2 / Qt 4 antiques styled like Windows XP, or
 3. Cost money and call home.

 This one is a single AppImage that you drop in `~/Applications/`, bind to a key, and forget.
-Source is here.
-Fork it.
-Make it yours.

 ## License